Bisphenol A: Pharmacology

-Overlay of estradiol, the major female sex hormone in humans (green) and BPA (purple).
+An overlay of estradiol, the major female sex hormone in humans (green) and BPA (purple).
 This displays the structure–activity relationship which allows BPA to mimic the effects of estradiol and other estrogens.

 BPA has been found to interact with a diverse range of hormone receptors, in both humans and animals.
 It binds to both of the nuclear estrogen receptors (ERs), ERα and ERβ.
 BPA is a selective estrogen receptor modulator (SERM), or partial agonist of the ER, so it can serve as both an estrogen agonist and antagonist.
-However, it is 1000- to 2000-fold less potent than estradiol, the major female sex hormone in humans.
+However, it is 1,000- to 2,000-fold less potent than estradiol, the major female sex hormone in humans.
 At high concentrations, BPA also binds to and acts as an antagonist of the androgen receptor (AR).
 In addition to receptor binding, the compound has been found to affect Leydig cell steroidogenesis, including affecting 17α-hydroxylase/17,20 lyase and aromatase expression and interfering with LH receptor-ligand binding.

 Bisphenol A's interacts with the estrogen-related receptor γ (ERR-γ).
 This orphan receptor (endogenous ligand unknown) behaves as a constitutive activator of transcription.
 BPA seems to bind strongly to ERR-γ (dissociation constant = 5.5 nM), but only weakly to the ER.
 BPA binding to ERR-γ preserves its basal constitutive activity.
 It can also protect it from deactivation from the SERM 4-hydroxytamoxifen (afimoxifene).
 This may be the mechanism by which BPA acts as a xenoestrogen.
 Different expression of ERR-γ in different parts of the body may account for variations in bisphenol A effects.
 BPA has also been found to act as an agonist of the GPER (GPR30).